tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 channel number has been set by the user.

 In |ns3|, a ChannelNumber may be defined or unknown.
-These terms are not found in the code; they are just used to describe behavoir herein.
+These terms are not found in the code; they are just used to describe behavior herein.

 If a ChannelNumber is defined, it means that WifiPhy has stored a map of ChannelNumber to the center frequency and channel width commonly